Busayoilesanmi/LITA_Class_Documentation2/README.md

   * Operational Adjustments: Supply chain issues or distribution inefficiencies may be contributing to the drop in sales.
 Addressing logistical bottlenecks, improving inventory management, or optimizing delivery routes could help stabilize sales in key regions.

+### Conclusion
+In conclusion, the decline in units sold across regions from 2014 to 2015 points to potential challenges in market demand, competition, and possibly operational inefficiencies.
+To regain growth, the company needs to focus on refining its regional strategies, ensuring its products remain relevant, and addressing any logistical issues that might be affecting performance.
+By taking a data-driven approach and responding to these challenges, there is potential to reverse the downward trend and improve overall sales.